Parsa-Parvizi/Java-Toturial/README.md

 ## Java Developer Job Roles
 # Java developer roles will vary greatly depending on companies and job positions.
 Here are some typical roles and responsibilities of java developers:

-Contribute to all stages of software development lifecycle < br / >
+Contribute to all stages of software development lifecycle <br/>
 Design, implement and maintain Java-based applications that can be high-volume and low-latency /n Analyze user requirements to define business objectives /n Envisioning system features and functionality